 - Afghanistan nearest to you.
 You can find a list of our U.S. Embassies and Consulates at https://www.usembassy.gov/

 - If you are an SIV recipient in the U.S. and would like information about SIV resettlement benefits through post-arrival services, please contact the Refugee Processing Center at SIV@wrapsnet.org.

 - If you are a supervisor (or former supervisor) of an SIV applicant and would like to submit information in support of the pending visa application, please contact SIV-Veterans-Support@state.gov.

 U.S. Refugee Admissions Program:

 - Our commitment to the people of Afghanistan is enduring.
-We will continue to assist Afghans who may be eligible for referral to the U.S. Refugee Admissions Program and at-risk Afghans.
+We continue to receive and process submissions for Afghans who may be eligible for referral to the U.S. Refugee Admissions Program.
 Afghans eligible and referred to the U.S. Refugee Admissions Program (USRAP) must be outside of Afghanistan in a third country for their cases to be processed.
 We recognize that it may be difficult for Afghans to obtain a visa to a third country or find a way to enter a third country, and like many refugees, may face significant challenges fleeing to safety.
 Our expectation – and the expectation of the international community – is that people who want to leave Afghanistan should be able to do so.